NREL/flasc/docs/source/data_analysis.rst

    :alt: alternate text
    :align: center

-This provides useful insights into, for example, what wind direction and wind speed bins a model-predicted dataset significantly deviates from the historical data.
+Each set of rows displays information about a single wind direction bin.
+Information displayed for each wind direction bin is, for each wind speed bin therein, the bin counts for the two dataframes (e.g., experimental data and model-predicted data, or experimental baseline-operation data and experimental optimal-operation data), the mean wind speed in each bin, the mean turbulence intensity in each bin (if available in data), the reference power production, the test power production, and the energy ratios.
+Each set of rows is also accompanied by a flow field on the left displaying the wind farm layout and the nominal wake situation for this wind direction bin.
+All of this provides useful insights into, for example, for what wind direction and wind speed bins the model-predicted dataset significantly deviates from the experimental data.

 .. seealso:: `Return to table of contents <index.html>`_